sirasmu/CommandLineFun/using_vim.md

 ### Modes

-Has several modes.
-Here is a description of some modes:
+Vim has several modes.
+Here are some descriptions of the most important modes:

 **NORMAL mode** also called command mode.
 E.g. pressing `dd` will delete an entire line instead of inserting characters.